-Sunday’s Premier League action kicks off at St James’s Park where Newcastle United take on Arsenal.
+A new era at St James’s Park begins on Sunday afternoon as Steve Bruce’s Newcastle United take on Arsenal.

 It’s fair to say there has been a mixed reaction to the appointment of the former Sunderland manager, and there is a strong argument to say this is the most high profile of his eleven managerial appointments.

 Victory here would certainly get a few of those doubting fans on side, and there is likely to be a debut for their new number nine Joelinton though Andy Carroll, who sealed his return to the North East on transfer deadline day is not yet available.

 DeAndre Yedlin will also miss the game as he continues to recover from a groin operation.